blue-yonder/devpi-cleaner/README.rst

       --login LOGIN         The user name to user for authentication.
 Defaults to the user of the indices to operate on.

+    The arguments --dev-only and --version-filter can be combined.
+In this case only packages passing both filters will be removed.

 License
 =======